zorofrizzy/Arduino-Workshop/README.md

 pin to go LOW and stops timing.
 Returns the length of the pulse in microseconds or
 gives up and returns 0 if no complete pulse was received within the timeout.

-Pulse length finding is basically important communication type signals and sonar
+Pulse length finding is basically important for communication type signals and sonar
 type signals where the operations are duration based.